Earth States™

 Colour is not simply visual—it is experiential.

-It shapes how we feel within a space, often more than we consciously realise.
+It shapes how we feel within a space, often more than we realise.

 Or why one space feels immediately comfortable, while another—though beautifully designed—never quite does?